aistabci/abci-docs/en/docs/job-execution.md

 | Spot: Compute Node (V)                        | 43008 nodes &middot; hours |
 | Spot: Compute Node (A)                        | 15120 nodes &middot; hours |
 | Spot: Memory-Intensive Node                   |  2304 nodes &middot; hours |

+!!!note
+    The Reserved Service allows jobs to be submitted with unlimited elapsed time by not specifying an elapsed time limit, but the job is killed when the reservation is terminated.
+For more information about restrictions for the Reserved service, see [Advance Reservation](#advance-reservation).

 ### Limitation on the number of job submissions and executions